V1K1NGbg/UberAssistant/README.md

 The Uber Assistant that optimizes routes, rewards, and rest, helps drivers earn smarter and drive healthier.
 By combining data-driven insights with personalized guidance, it transforms driving from reactive to strategic, improving safety, satisfaction, and retention across Uber’s network.
 ## It consists of 3 parts
 ### Frontend
 The frontend is made on Flutter to ensure cross-platform compatibility.
 It includes many features, like smart request advice, personal statistics, and an activity heatmap.
+To install, install flutter via the [docs](https://docs.flutter.dev/get-started/quick) and run with `flutter run --release`.
 <div style="display: flex; justify-content: center; align-items: center">
 <img src="images/phone.png" width="400">
 </div>